andrew-vant/retropass/README.md

 1. Run `retropass metroid --dump > metroid.conf` to create the file.
 2. Edit the file to set whatever options you want.
-3. Run `retropass metroid metroid.conf`.
+3. Run `retropass metroid --conf metroid.conf`.
 It will print the corresponding password.
 4. Enter it in your game of choice and play.